-He is currently focused on immersive storytelling, producing augmented reality experiences for The New York Times, attempting to bring his knowledge of narrative and the standards of news gathering to this cutting-edge platform.
+Produced augmented reality experiences for The New York Times, bringing my background of covering breaking news to this cutting-edge platform.

 IN THE WAKE OF HARVEY